Beatitudes: An Exploration of Z.Z. Packer’s “Geese” and Xu Xi’s “Famine”

 Crossing Over to the Other Side: Cultural Transmigration in Xu Xi’s “Famine” (2004) and ZZ Packer’s “Geese” (2003)

-In contrast, young Dina, the protagonist of “Geese,” does not have any sort of plan, except for some internal drive to go from Baltimore to Tokyo; but she underestimates what it takes for a young African American woman to survive in Japan.
+In contrast, young Dina, the protagonist of “Geese,” does not have any sort of plan, except for some internal drive to go East, from Baltimore to Tokyo; but she underestimates what it takes for a young African American woman to survive in Japan.
 This is not a completely unreasonable or unforeseen consequence, since making money was never her motive for going there in the first place, despite what she told her neighbors back in Baltimore.
-In “Geese,“ Dina’s realization that she had been on a kind of suicide mission not unlike Japanese kamikaze pilots comes only at the very end of the story, when she sees the geese she has seen before flying in formation in the air.
+In “Geese,“ Dina’s realization that she herself went on a kind of suicide mission not unlike Japanese kamikaze pilots comes only at the very end of the story, when she sees the geese she has seen before now flying in formation in the air overhead.
 In “Famine,” the suicide mission is intentional, but disguised as a pursuit of “opulence,” which is confusingly presented to the reader as an alternative to famine, or starvation, which the protagonist has experienced in different forms over the course of her lifetime.
-Opulence is a façade.
-She is pursuing dignity in the face of impending death.

-With the nameless persona of “Famine,” a 51-year-old Chinese teacher of English Literature from Hong Kong, we perceive her craving for dignity, and to be left alone with extravagant meals and painful memories, a clue which leads the reader to consider that perhaps she is not exactly looking forward to experiencing the delights of New York, nor open to the sort of experiences that visitors to New York with her cultural aspirations and educational attainment typically enjoy.
+With the nameless persona of “Famine,” a 51-year-old Chinese teacher of English Literature from Hong Kong, we perceive her craving for dignity, and to be left alone with extravagant meals and painful memories, a clue which leads the reader to consider that perhaps she is not exactly looking forward to experiencing the delights of New York, even the restaurants whose “literature” she has carefully researched, nor open to the sort of experiences that visitors to New York with her cultural aspirations and educational attainment typically enjoy.

-What she is refusing to do, the reader comes to realize, is to go on further demeaning herself by living as she has for the entirety of her existence, hand to mouth, just subsisting on rice, dependent on generosity of others, which is all she will be able to do with her tiny “rice bowl” pension as a retired English teacher in Hong Kong.
-Now that her parents are dead and she has been prematurely relieved of a job, she is able to escape from her dreary and uneventful life, one which has entailed living in the shadows of affluent friends and successful peers (like her schoolmate Veronica and rival Kwai-sin Ho), and in a world which no longer shares her passions or endows her with any sense of self-worth.
+What she is refusing to do, the reader comes to realize, is to go on further demeaning herself by living as she has for the entirety of her existence, hand to mouth, just subsisting on rice, dependent on generosity of others, which is all she will be able to do with her tiny “rice bowl” pension as a forced to retire English teacher in Hong Kong.
+Now that her parents are dead and she has been prematurely relieved of a job (since English Lit is no longer taught or valued at Hong Kong universities as it was under British rule), she is able to escape from her dreary and uneventful life, one which has entailed living in the shadows of affluent friends and successful peers (like her schoolmate Veronica and rival Kwai-sin Ho), and in a world which no longer shares her passions or endows her with any sense of self-worth.

-She doesn’t want pity, but dignity; so her plan is cleverly disguised from her friend and even the reader much of the way through the tale.
+She doesn’t want pity, but dignity; so her plan is cleverly disguised from her best friend, and even from the reader, much of the way through the tale, which is what makes it a good read.

-While her plan is never explicitly stated the story—we are initially led into the tale believing that is it is her parents’ irrational fear of famine which she is escaping from—the text implies that she will have knowingly, deliberately, gone through her life savings at the end of week’s stay in the Plaza Suite (where one night is the equivalent of four years of pay as a teacher, we are told).
-The suite is 900 square feet, three times the size of the house she grew up in.
+While her plan is never explicitly stated the story—we are initially led into the tale believing that is it is her parents’ irrational fear of famine and death which she is escaping from, not her own fear—the text implies that she will have knowingly gone through her life savings at the end of week’s stay in the Plaza hotel (where one night is the equivalent of four years of pay as a teacher, we are told).
+The suite she occupies is 900 square feet, three times the size of the house she grew up in.
 Why does she need that much space?
+Like the empty luggage sets she brings with her (yes, there are textual clues, they are empty–she owns only one dress), it is all for show, to add to the experience of opulence.

 At the end of the story, almost as if to compensate for all of the famine in her life, she is ordering endless meals and wine via room service for herself and her imaginary guests, which include the one friend she left back in Hong Kong, all her former students and colleagues, her former suitor and his wife and children, her deceased parents who are miraculously restored to health, and even for complete strangers who crowd into the room to partake in the feast.